damianmgarcia/Hide-n-Seek/README.md

     - 2023-02-14
   - New features
     - Start a job search from the popup
-      - If you are not already searching for jobs, the Hide n' Seek browser button popup now displays a search box that lets you start a job search.
+      - If you are not already searching for jobs, the option panel now displays a search box that lets you start a job search.
   - Improvements
     - Support for LinkedIn job collections and Indeed job feed
       - The extension now detects and adds "hide" buttons to jobs in LinkedIn job collections and Indeed job feeds.